6th SS Mountain Division Nord: Operation Barbarossa

 The German-Finnish plan for Operation Arctic Fox.

-When Operation Barbarossa began on 22 June 1941, Finland initially chose not to attack the Soviet Union unless it was provoked, and so the German-Finnish invasion of Karelia and the Kola peninsula did not begin for another week.
-Soviet aircraft bombed the Finnish side of the border shortly after the start of Barbarossa, causing Finland to enter the war.
+When Operation Barbarossa began on 22 June 1941, Finland initially chose not to attack the Soviet Union unless it was provoked, and so the German-Finnish invasion of Karelia and the Kola Peninsula did not begin for another week.
+Soviet aircraft bombed the Finnish side of the border shortly after the start of Barbarossa, causing Finland to enter the war on 25 June.
 The Eastern Front along the Soviet border with Finland and German-controlled Norway consisted of two halves, with the southern portion of the Finnish border being the responsibility of the Finnish Armed Forces, while the northern Finnish and the Norwegian portions were overseen by the German Army High Command Norway.
 In the north, the German and Finnish forces had the objective of capturing Murmansk and cutting off the Murmansk railway that connected the vital Arctic Sea port with central Russia.

 The SS Division Nord attacked the Soviet border in central Finland (as part of Operation Arctic Fox) on 1 July 1941, alongside the rest of XXXVI Army Corps, which included the 169th Infantry Division.
 One of the Nord Division's infantry regiments, the 9th, was sent to the most northern sector near the Arctic Sea coast, where it was part of Mountain Corps Norway.
 The bulk of the division that was in the central region passed through the dense forests and swamps of Salla to attack Soviet positions.
 In the first week of fighting, the two Nord Division regiments sustained massive losses.
 They launched three attacks to force the Red Army from its positions but all of them failed.
 The Soviets then launched an armored counterattack that pushed back the remaining SS troops, who abandoned their positions and fled in panic.
 This lasted until 8 July, when the 169th Infantry Division attacked from the north and the Finnish 6th Division from the south, threatening the Red Army with a double-envelopment.
 The successful Finnish and Wehrmacht advance forced the Soviets to withdraw from Salla, though they did not make it to their objective, the Murmansk railway.
 By the end of August 1941 the SS Division Nord had lost 1,085 dead.